ANSANJAY/StackMemoryManagement/9_Procedure Return Explained - Step by Step.md

-# Procedure Return Explained - Step by Step
+# Procedure Return Explained - Step by Step 📘

-## 📘 Concepts

 ### Stack Frame Management during Function Return
 When a function \(f_3\) returns, there are several critical steps performed to manage its stack frame and restore the state of the caller function \(f_2\) in a procedural language, particularly highlighted by the steps: